rahgun04/VLSI_Lab_1/README.md

 report_timing > ${_REPORTS_PATH}/${DESIGN}_timing.rpt
 report_power > ${_REPORTS_PATH}/${DESIGN}_power.rpt
 ```
 Congratulations!
-You have managed to sytnesize your HDL design into gates
+You have managed to synthesize your HDL design into gates

 > * Identify the synthesized circuit from the OUTPUTS directory.
 > * Examine the sytnesized Verilog file and be satisfied that it is what you expected.